Tangent101/Miscellaneous/README.md

 # Wildcards
-Wildcards for use in Easy Diffusion
+Wildcards for use in Easy Diffusion, ComfyUI etc